getCUJO/QoOID/draft-ietf-ippm-qoo.md

 expected to perform under given network conditions.

-The underlying Quality Attenuation measurements used in QoO are mathematically composable, as latency distributions can be composed using convolution {{TR-452.1}}.
+The underlying Quality Attenuation measurements used in QoO are mathematically composable via convolution {{TR-452.1}}.
 This composability extends to QoO in the sense that operators can measure individual network segments, compose the underlying Quality Attenuation distributions, and then compute QoO scores from the composed result.
+This composability requires the full distributional representation.
+When QoO score calculation is based only on scalar percentile summaries (see {{measurement-considerations}}), this composability is not available.

 # Preliminary Insights From a Small-Scale User Testing Campaign {#user-testing}